Carteepaul/gramine/Documentation/cloud-deployment.rst

 .. parsed-literal::

-   git clone --depth 1 |stable-checkout| \https://github.com/gramineproject/gramine.git
+   git clone --depth 1 |stable-checkout| \https://github.com/gramineproject/
+   gramine.git

 To build the HelloWorld application, we need the ``gcc`` compiler and the ``make`` build system::